-Though these goggles are cheap, they hold up well in rough conditions and fit over smaller glasses.
-Suitable for children and adults.
-Comes with carrying pouch.
+Though these goggles are inexpensive, they hold up well in rough conditions.
+Suitable for both children and adults.
+Come with a carrying pouch.
 Available in multiple colors.
+One of our favorite aspects of these is how well they fit over small glasses allowing for more comfort throughout the entire day.

 These goggles don't fit comfortably over larger glasses.